THE HISTORY OF FORA

-In the mid-2010s, when the Syrian and Rohingya crises were receiving international attention, we —the founding board members of FORA—wanted to play our part in welcoming these refugees into the United States, so we became a part of local organizations’ refugee and asylee welcoming teams.
-We had hosted more than a dozen asylees in our home over the course of the past decade, and we welcomed scores of refugees by meeting them at O’Hare International Airport and preparing in advance for their initial living situations.
-The asylees flourished in the United States.
+In the mid-2010s, when the Rohingya crisis was initially receiving international attention, we —the founding board members of FORA—wanted to play our part in welcoming these refugees into the United States.
+To accomplish this goal, we became a part of local organizations’ refugee and asylee welcoming teams.
+Over the course of the past decade, we have hosted more than a dozen asylum seekers in our home.
+Furthermore, we also welcomed scores of refugees by personally meeting them at O’Hare International Airport and preparing in advance for their initial living situations.
+These asylum seekers flourished in the United States.
 The refugees, most of whom were Rohingya, faced significant challenges, but their determination was truly inspirational.
-Not only were we struck with their plight, but we also admired their resourcefulness and their generosity of spirit toward us.
-As more and more Rohingya came to the United States and settled in the West Ridge neighborhood of Chicago, we gained trust, built up lasting ties, and were privileged to see these families start to build their new lives in America.
+Not only were we struck with their plight, but we also admired their resourcefulness and generosity of spirit toward us.
+As more and more Rohingya individuals came to the United States and settled in the West Ridge neighborhood of Chicago, we gained their trust, fostered long-lasting connections, and were privileged to see these families have the opportunity to rebuild their lives in America.

-The refugee mothers were so strident in their demands, not only because they were desperate, but because they knew Kathleen O’Connor, who is now the President of FORA, was a great professor and teacher.
-In fact, she is a specialist in the field.
-Professor O’Connor earned a doctorate in child development psychology and has a focus on educational reform for marginalized youth.
-Like parents the world over, these parents were looking to leverage their relationships to help their kids.
-So they did... and the founding board members and our children were tutoring more than a dozen students in students’ cramped living rooms, on their front stoops, in their back alleys, and in local parks.
-Our individual efforts felt gratifying but were not at all organized to meet the true need.
-So in January 2019, we incorporated Forging Opportunities for Refugees in America (“FORA”), found a building space to serve as our educational empowerment center, and we opened our doors.
+The refugee mothers were so strident in their demands, not only because they were desperate, but because they knew Kathleen O’Connor—who is now the Head of the HDT Program at FORA—was a great professor and teacher.
+She is a specialist in the educational field.
+Professor O’Connor earned a doctorate in child development psychology with a focus on educational reform for marginalized youth.
+Similar to parents across the world, these immigrants were looking to leverage their relationships to help their kids.
+So they did... and the founding board members and our children were tutoring more than a dozen students in students’ cramped living rooms, on their front stoops, in their back alleys, and local parks.
+While our efforts felt gratifying, we acknowledged that they did not recognize the true need at hand.
+So in January 2019, we established Forging Opportunities for Refugees in America (“FORA”), a non-profit organization aimed at helping refugees achieve the American Dream.

 We are tremendously proud of how hard our students have worked to improve their reading and math skills.
-But we are also proud and grateful of how our staff has inspired the kids and how much joy they have infused into the learning experience at FORA.
+But we are also proud and grateful for how our staff has inspired the kids and how much joy they have infused into the learning experience at FORA.
 The positive atmosphere of our learning center cannot be described succinctly, but it is telling that we regularly attract visitors who are drawn in off the street as they pass by.
 The happy energy and active learning are palpable even through the windows of our storefront, with visitor after visitor saying that our storefront “glows."
-Nobody can resist the joy of helping a child learn to read—and that joy resounds throughout the welcoming space that we have together created.
+Nobody can resist the joy of helping a child learn to read—and that joy resounds throughout the welcoming space that we have created together.

 Although we serve refugees of all nationalities, our classes are currently overflowing with recently-arrived Rohingya refugees from Myanmar, who are making the area their new home.
-Although many of these students speak multiple languages, they tend to lack basic literacy and numeracy skills and have minimal English.
-However, they have great dedication to education and capacity to learn.
-In addition, there are numerous refugees from various other countries who need to be served in the area, including, for example, refugees from Bhutan, Pakistan and Afghanistan.
-So we decided to locate right where the need was the greatest.
+Although many of these students speak multiple languages, they tend to lack basic literacy and numeracy skills needed to succeed in school..
+However, they possess great dedication to receive an education.
+In addition, there are numerous refugees from various other countries who need to be served in the area, including, for example, refugees from Bhutan, Pakistan, Afghanistan, Syria, Ukraine, etc. So we decided to locate right where the need was the greatest.
 Our non-profit has grown incredibly over the past years.
 We currently have a waiting list for refugees seeking to receive tutoring at FORA.
 Additionally, we have a flood of Afghan refugees that have arrived over the past year.
 While we have 16 Afghan refugees in our program right now, we will be taking in 26 more Afghan refugees in the coming weeks.
 Many of these refugees have poor reading skills, especially the girls.

 Pre-literate refugees are a group that are usually ignored in educational reform conversations, dismissed as an insignificant outlier.
 This is a mistake.
-Refugee resettlement experts have in recent years seen an overwhelmingly large number of refugees who are illiterate, and Myanmar is an especially shocking example of why we need to understand the contexts from which refugees flee in order to understand the challenges they might face.
+In recent years, refugee resettlement experts have seen an overwhelmingly large number of refugees who are illiterate.
+Myanmar is an especially shocking example of why we need to understand the contexts from which refugees flee in order to understand the challenges they might face.
 In 1982, the Rohingya, a Muslim ethnic minority of more than one million people in Myanmar, were declared non-citizens by the country’s oppressive military junta and were denied freedom of movement beyond their local villages, thereby denying them educational and health services.
 Throughout the subsequent decades, the Rohingya were horribly persecuted and fled from Myanmar in droves.
 This persecution culminated in 2017’s systemic burning of hundreds of Rohingya villages, leading to the flight of more than 750,000 Rohingya from Myanmar to Bangladesh, where approximately 850,000 Rohingya currently live in squalid conditions in Cox’s Bazar, the largest cluster of refugee camps in the world.